t3docs/DRC-The-Docker-Rendering-Container/Documentation/Glossary.rst

       file.
 It can have any name.
 That file is in the hands of the system administrator or operator.

+   OS
+      Operating system, such as Windows, Linux or macOS.

    RenderDocumentation
       This is the specific :term:`toolchain` that we are using.